chkla/PromptCards/README.md

 PromptCards are designed to facilitate prompt sharing and reuse in research, providing a structured template for documenting and comparing prompts, especially for artificial annotation using generative models.
 By using a consistent format, researchers can reuse existing prompts in new contexts and compare results across projects that have employed the same prompts.

-Artificial annotation with generative models often relies on the quality of a prompt to generate effective annotations for research projects.
-The success of these strategies hinges on the prompt's ability to elicit accurate and meaningful responses, essentially imitating human annotators.
-PromptCards aim to streamline this process, enabling researchers to focus on their research objectives and improve the application of generative models in artificial annotation.

 Check out ⬇️:
 * Annotation PromptCards [![Google Slides](https://img.shields.io/badge/Archive-yellow?logo=google-slides)](https://huggingface.co/spaces/chkla/AnnotationPromptCards )
 * Annotation PromptCards [![Google Slides](https://img.shields.io/badge/Playground-green?logo=google-slides)](https://huggingface.co/spaces/chkla/PromptCardsPlayground)